cloudnative-pg/cloudnative-pg/docs/src/quickstart.md

 # Quickstart

-This section describes how to test a PostgreSQL cluster on your laptop/computer using CloudNativePG on a local Kubernetes cluster in [Kind](https://kind.sigs.k8s.io/) or [Minikube](https://kubernetes.io/docs/setup/learning-environment/minikube/).
+This section guides you through testing a PostgreSQL cluster on your local machine by deploying CloudNativePG on a local Kubernetes cluster using either [Kind](https://kind.sigs.k8s.io/) or

-!!!
-Warning
+[Minikube](https://kubernetes.io/docs/setup/learning-environment/minikube/).

+> [!WARNING]
     The instructions contained in this section are for demonstration, testing, and practice purposes only and must not be used in production.